-The LEICA CL (Compact LEICA) is the first compact rangefinder camera with interchangeable lenses and selective through-the-lens exposure metering.
-It was developed by Leitz/Leica in collaboration with Minolta.
-In the U.S. and Europe, the camera was sold as the Leica CL.
-In Japan it was sold as the Leitz Minolta CL.
+The LEICA CL (Compact LEICA) was the first compact rangefinder camera with interchangeable lenses and selective through-the-lens exposure metering.
+It was developed by LEITZ/LEICA in collaboration with Minolta.
+In the U.S. and Europe, the camera was sold as the LEICA CL.
+In Japan it was sold as the LEITZ minolta CL.
 All cameras were manufactured by Minolta in Japan.

-The camera features a bayonet lens mount identical with that of the LEICA M models.
-The two lenses specially provided for LEICA CL are 40mm SUMMICRON-C f/2 and 90mm ELMAR-C f/4.
-The lenses for the Leitz Minolta CL were branded as M-ROKKOR.
+The camera featured a bayonet lens mount identical with that of the LEICA M models.
+The two lenses specially provided for LEICA CL were SUMMICRON-C 40mm F/2 and ELMAR-C 90mm F/4.
+The lenses for the LEITZ minolta CL were branded as M-ROKKOR.